The Benefits of Having a Reliable Boiler in Your Property

 Boilers Are More Affordable Over Their Lifetime

-A boiler is a simpler system to install and get running.
-Once it’s installed, it often lasts longer than competing systems too.
+A boiler is simpler to install and get running.
+Once it’s installed, it often lasts longer than competing systems.
 A good boiler can operate well for 2-3 decades.

-When comparing their lifespan to heat pumps used in HVAC systems, they only last 10+ years, and 15 years if you’re very lucky.
-With a furnace, they can survive 15-20 years, but they are less efficient to operate and harder to maintain which plays against their survivability record.
+When comparing their lifespan to heat pumps used in HVAC systems, they only last 10+ years, and 15 years if you’re lucky.
+With a furnace, they can survive 15-20 years, but they are less efficient to operate and harder to maintain, which plays against their survivability record.

 Boilers Are Easier and Less Costly to Fix

 Due to the few moving parts, boilers are quicker to fix.
-Engineers can come out and fix them much quicker than with complicated HVAC or heaters with complex systems.
+Engineers can fix them much quicker than with complicated HVAC or heaters with complex systems.
 Sometimes, simplicity and efficiency are a blessing in disguise!

-It’s a good idea to get a boiler inspected on a yearly basis to check for any issues.
+It’s a good idea to get a boiler inspected yearly to check for any issues.
 This way, a possible breakdown can be avoided by early replacement of a suspect part.
-They can also receive tune ups by adjusting them to improve their running and to run without any trouble for another year.
+Boilers can also receive tune-ups by adjusting them to improve their running and to run without any trouble for another year.

 Boilers Provide Consistent Heat Spread Throughout the Home